 To put it simply, some catch fish and many don’t…

 Many come into this business with a big mouth, fancy boat and website.

 (Heck, I got fishing poles older than a lot of them.)

-You will see them all over the TV, magazines and newspapers.
+You will see them all over the TV, social media, magazines and newspapers.